See also: acc

 At the bottom of the dialog - object tree.
 It shows accessible objects that are in the window.
 Shows their properties and relationships.
 By default, it does not show invisible and useless objects.
 Invisible objects are gray.

-Accessible objects in web pages are supported in Internet Explorer and Firefox.
-Partially in Chrome (if started with command line --force-renderer-accessibility) and Opera.
+Accessible objects in web pages are supported in Internet Explorer, Firefox, Chrome and Opera.

-Some web browsers not always properly support object capturing.
-You cannot capture some smaller objects because they are "behind" bigger objects.
-Then try to capture two times.
-At first capture normally, then check 'Capture smallest' and capture again.
-Some object locations are incorrect.
+Web browsers (and other apps) have bugs in their accessible object implementations.
+For example, can give incorrect locations of some objects.
+Or you cannot capture some objects because they are "behind" bigger objects; then try to capture two times: at first capture normally, then check 'Capture smallest' in the Drag tool's right-click menu, and capture again.